PythonJournos/refactoring101/README.md

 #### Questions

+* Do you _like_ the package and module names?
+How might you have named them differently?
 * Why is it necessary to add the _refactoring101/_ directory to your PYTHONPATH?
 * What are three ways to update the PYTHONPATH?
 * What is a class?
 What is a method?